sparrc/cookbook/readme.md

 - 2 tblsp grated parmigiano-reggiano
 - 1/4 tsp black pepper
 - 1 tsp salt

+##### Directions:

 Bring water to a boil in a medium saucepan.
 Add grits, stirring well.
 Reduce heat to medium and simmer for 25 minutes or until thick, stirring often.
 Remove from heat and stir in salt, pepper, cream, and cheese.

 ________________________________________________________________________________